duraanali/luuqad/docs/CONTRIBUTING.md

 ## Questions or Need Help?

-If you have any questions or need further assistance, feel free to Ask the [Admin](mailto:your-email@example.com) or open an issue.
+If you have any questions or need further assistance, feel free to [contact us](mailto:your-email@example.com) or open an issue.

 By contributing to this project, you agree to abide by the terms outlined in this document.